| Home | Season | CD | Biography | Résumé | Reviews | Custom Performances | Photo Album | Publicity photo | E-mail |

 In addition to her opera appearances, Ms. Castrello has presented her shows Soul of Latin America, Latin American Essence and Sabor y vida/Essence and Life directed by Abel Lopez, locally at the Smithsonian Museums, The Mexican Cultural Institute, the Millennium Stage of the Kennedy Center and throughout the United States.
 That program, devoted to song classics from south of the border, is the inspiration of her first solo CD titled Anamer Castrello, Latin American Mezzo: Latin American Hits, featuring a mixture of many Latin American music styles.
 Also touring from 2000-2003 with the Washington Ballet, Anamer was the vocal soloist for the piece Juanita and Alicia, choreographed by the artistic director, Septime Webre, with the Latin Jazz ensemble Sin Miedo conducted by Didier Prossaird.

-Ms. Castrello teaches voice at Northwestern High School and Suitland High School in the Prince Georges County, MD, public school system.
-She is a choir director and voice instructor for the Levine School of Music at THEARC in Washington, DC.
+Ms. Castrello teaches voice at Suitland High School in the Prince Georges County, MD, public school system as well as Morgan State University in Baltimore, MD as an adjunct voice faculty member.
 She also teaches voice privately in Riverdale, MD.
 She is often asked to perform as soloist at weddings and private parties and to sing the National Anthem to open official events.

-Reflecting her interest in furthering music as part of education she is also a founding member of Duet Cantaré, a musically interactive performing group dedicated to fostering knowledge of Latin America and Caribbean music in the public schools of the United States.
-Anamer is part of a choral sextet of diverse women called VENUS.
+Reflecting her interest in furthering music as part of education she is one of the founding members of Duet Cantaré, a musically interactive performing group dedicated to fostering knowledge of Latin America and Caribbean music in the public schools of the United States.
+Anamer was part of a classical vocal sextet of diverse women called VENUS.
 And most recently she is a Teaching Artist with the Washington National Opera under the direction of Plácido Domingo in their Education and Community Programs.
-With the Washington Opera she works directly with the programs: Creating Original Opera by helping grade school students write and produce their own operas and the Libraries Program by offering opera workshops for children and their families.
-Anamer Castrello is a proud member of the American Guild of Musical Artists (AGMA) and Actors' Equity Association.
+With the Washington National Opera she works directly with the programs: Creating Original Opera by helping grade school students write and produce their own operas and the Libraries Program by offering opera workshops for community children and their families.
+Anamer Castrello is a proud member of the American Guild of Musical Artists (AGMA), Actors' Equity Association, and the National Association of Teachers of Singing (NATS).